Detroit Mesothelioma Lawyer

 Today, many of those buildings now pose a risk to current residents.
 Abandoned homes are decaying, which can expose asbestos fibers to the air.

-Demolition projects to clean up blight can remove asbestos safely, but many contractors have been cited for violating federal and state asbestos rules in the process.
+Demolition projects to clean up blight can safely remove asbestos, but many contractors have been cited for violating federal and state asbestos rules.

 Other Job Sites Associated with Asbestos in Detroit